 The Volkswagen Environmental Mitigation Trust's purpose is to mitigate harm from excess emissions from mobile sources of NOx that resulted from over 580,000 2.0 and 3.0-liter diesel vehicles that were sold in the United States between 2009-2016.
 Nitrogen oxides (NOx) are a group of highly reactive gases formed from the burning of fuel.
 NOx primarily forms in the air from emissions from cars, trucks, off-road vehicles, and power plants.
 High concentrations of NOx in the air can irritate airways in the human respiratory system, aggravate existing respiratory diseases; and long-term exposure can contribute to the development of asthma and other respiratory diseases.
-NOx also contributes to the formation of airborne particulate matter that causes haze.

 To determine current sources of NOx emissions in Montana, DEQ used the Environmental Protection Agency's (EPA) 2014 National Emissions Inventory (NEI) data.
 This data helps provide a snapshot of the total NOx emissions in Montana and what percentage of NOx that comes from certain sources and categories.
 The NEI provides a comprehensive and detailed estimate of air emissions from criteria pollutants, criteria precursors, and hazardous air pollutants from air emissions sources in each state.
 DEQ evaluated total 2014 NOx emissions data in Montana from all sources, onroad and nonroad mobile sources of NOx emissions, and mobile sources of NOx emissions by county.
-The purpose of evaluating NOx emissions data is to help determine the source categories and locations of Montana's mobile sources of NOx emissions.
+The purpose of evaluating NOx emissions data is to help determine the sources and locations of Montana's mobile sources of NOx emissions.
 This data, along with public input, informs the goals, priorities, project selection criteria, and other key aspects of Montana's Beneficiary Mitigation Plan.

-Figure 1 Montana NOx Emissions by Sector
+Figure 1 Montana NOx Emissions by Source Sector

 In Montana, mobile sources of NOx emissions, including onroad and nonroad vehicles, are responsible for nearly half (about 47%) of statewide NOx emissions (Figure 1).
-In 2014, mobile sources emitted about 74,288 tons of NOx emissions in Montana.
-The mobile onroad and nonroad mobile source sector can be further broken down into categories, including heavy duty diesel vehicles, nonroad farming, mining, and logging equipment, locomotives, onroad light duty gasoline and diesel vehicles, and other onroad and nonroad vehicles.
+In 2014, mobile sources emitted a total of about 74,288 tons of NOx emissions in Montana.
+The mobile onroad and nonroad mobile source sectors can be further broken down into source categories including heavy duty diesel vehicles, nonroad farming, mining, and logging equipment, locomotives, onroad light duty gasoline and diesel vehicles, and other onroad and nonroad vehicles.
 Most of the eligible mitigation actions under the VW settlement include upgrades or replacements to onroad medium duty and heavy-duty diesel vehicles.
 Limited categories of nonroad vehicles, including switcher locomotives, airport support ground equipment, and forklifts are also eligible for replacement under the VW settlement.
-Figure 2, on the following page, shows the percentage of mobile source NOx emissions in Montana, mobile sources of NOx emissions that are covered within the eligible mitigation actions.
+Figure 2, on the following page, shows the percentage of mobile source NOx emissions in Montana that result from each category potentially covered by eligible mitigation actions.
 In Montana, mobile sources of NOx emissions that are covered within the eligible mitigation categories have total annual NOx emissions of approximately 60,208 tons, or about 81% of the total statewide mobile source NOx emissions.

-Figure 2 Montana Mobile Sources of NOx Emissions
+Figure 2 Montana Mobile Sources of NOx Emissions by Category